DigitalFinanceAndWorldSIG-DAO/Blockchain-x-Finance-SIG-DAO/README.md

 ## Contact Us

 The Blockchain x Finance Research SIG (DAO) is looking forward to hearing from you!
 Please feel free to contact Prof. Ding Xiaowei at dingxiaowei@nju.edu.cn.
-We can be reached at 15800717594.
+We can be reached at Wechat at 15800717594.
 Our website is https://cms.nju.edu.cn/xxglxy/.